GLOBAL MARKETS-Stocks slip as market seeks rate-cut timing, dollar gains

 Data showed euro zone retail sales fell roughly in line with expectations in September, while another survey showed euro zone consumers have raised their inflation expectations over the next 12 months to 4%.

-Still, it remains well off the high at the start of this month at 107.11.

-The majority of FX strategists in a Reuters poll expect dollar weakness to linger for the rest of the year, amid a building consensus that the Fed's tightening cycle is done, also signaling a peak in U.S. yields.
+The majority of FX strategists in a Reuters poll expect the dollar to remain weak for the rest of the year, amid a building consensus that the Fed's tightening cycle is done, also signaling a peak in U.S. yields.

-MSCI's broadest index of Asia-Pacific shares .MIAP00000PUS overnight slipped 0.3% and Japan's Nikkei 225 .N225 closed lower after Bank of Japan Governor Kazuo Ueda told parliament the central bank does not need to wait until real wages turn positive before exiting stimulus.
+MSCI's broadest index of Asia-Pacific shares .MIAP00000PUS overnight slipped 0.3% and Japan's Nikkei 225 .N225 closed lower after Bank of Japan Governor Kazuo Ueda told parliament the central bank need not wait until real wages turn positive before exiting stimulus.

 Hong Kong's Hang Seng fell and an index of mainland blue chips .CSI300 lost 0.24%.